Hallux rigidus – Stel stortåled - Rehcore AB

 Hallux rigidus – Stiff big toe joint

-Hallux rigidus is a condition in which the base of the big toe gradually becomes stiff and painful when you put weight on it.
-The condition often begins insidiously with pain or stiffness when you walk, run or bend your toe.
-It is common to feel more discomfort in cold and damp weather or after periods of increased activity.
-The problem most often affects people over 50 years of age but can also occur in younger people, especially if you have a history of injury or prolonged overuse.
+Hallux rigidus is a condition where the joint at the base of the big toe gradually stiffens and causes pain when weight is put on it.
+The discomfort often begins insidiously with aching or stiffness when walking, running, or bending the toe.
+It is common to experience more discomfort in cold and damp weather or after periods of increased activity.
+The problem most often affects people over 50 but can also occur in younger individuals, especially if there is a history of injury or prolonged overuse.

 Symptoms of hallux rigidus